csogono/SensiboScheduling/README.md

 1. Trigger action mode [on/off] - The trigger action you are trying to achieve
 2. Sensibo device name - this is case sensitive
 3. Temperature comparison operator [gt/lt] - Operator used to compare the temperature
-4. Trigger temperature (Celsius) - Accepts decimals
+4. Trigger temperature - Accepts decimals.
+Only tested in celsius but should work for fahrenheit
 5. IFTTT Webhooks trigger - Trigger when the temperature condition is met
 6. Schedule start time - Must be 24 hour format such as 21:00
 7. Schedule end time - Must be 24 hour format such as 21:00